griffithlab/GenVisR/README.md

 # GenVisR
 Intuitively visualizing and interpreting data from high-throughput genomic technologies continues to be challenging.
 GenVisr (Genomic Visualizations in R) attempts to alleviate this burden by providing highly customizable publication-quality graphics focused primarily on a cohort level (i.e., multiple samples/patients).
-GGgenome attempts to maintain a high degree of flexibility while leveraging the abilities of ggplot2 and bioconductor to achieve this goal.
+GenVisr attempts to maintain a high degree of flexibility while leveraging the abilities of ggplot2 and bioconductor to achieve this goal.

 ![examples](https://github.com/zskidmor/GGgenome/blob/master/Images/test.png)